Fergus-OH/FractalPy/README.md

 fractalPy mandelbrot zoom
 ```

-If FFmpeg is installed and accessible via the $PATH environment variable, then `fractalPy` can also generate videos.
+If FFmpeg is installed and accessible via the $PATH environment variable, then `fractalPy` can also generate videos, for example
-For example
 ```
 fractalPy mandelbrot zoom --extension mp4
 ```

-fractalPy makes use of multiprocessing to generate multiple frames simultaneously and also performs the computationally expensive calculations in parallel with `jit`, making it an extremely fast.
+`fractalPy` makes use of multiprocessing to generate multiple frames simultaneously and also performs the computationally expensive calculations in parallel with `jit`, making it an extremely fast.
 <!-- ```
 Fractal().
 ```